Stay in touch

-EndoPredict is a test that predicts how likely breast cancer is to spread to somewhere in the body within 10 years in people who will be taking hormone therapy for at least five years.
+EndoPredict is a test that predicts how likely breast cancer is to spread to somewhere else in the body (secondary breast cancer) within 10 years of diagnosis, in people who will be taking hormone therapy for at least five years.

-The test is suitable for people recently diagnosed with early stage breast cancer that:
+The test is suitable for people recently diagnosed with early stage invasive breast cancer that:

-The test may also be considered for some people whose breast cancer affects one to three lymph nodes under the arm.
+Sometimes the test may be considered for people whose breast cancer affects one to three lymph nodes under the arm.

-The test isn’t suitable for people whose breast cancer is oestrogen receptor negative or HER2 positive.
+The test is not suitable for people whose breast cancer is oestrogen receptor negative or HER2 positive.

-Your specialist may consider recommending the EndoPredict test to help decide if other treatments, particularly chemotherapy, are needed.
+Your specialist may recommend the EndoPredict test to help decide if other treatments, particularly chemotherapy, are needed.